AlexShadowLOL/FNF-Workshop/examples/kade/HealthbarCustomColors.md

 ### 1. Edit `Character.hx`

-Add `public static var iconColor:FlxColor;` at The Top of The Class
+Add `public var iconColor:FlxColor;` at The Top of The Class

 Now, On BF/Your Custom Character Code, Add: `iconColor = 0x2A8CBD;` (change the hex color if u want)